Looking for a holiday gift idea for those youngsters in your life?

 “You want to accompany each milestone with some guidance from the parents on managing expenses, maybe how to set up a budget, how to anticipate what they’ll need the money for, and help guide them toward good, responsible management of their funds,” she says.

 Start teaching your loved ones early why so many people love the stock market.
-Investing small sums in companies they know is a good way to show the ups and downs of how the market works.
+Investing small amounts in companies they know is a good way to demonstrate the ups and downs of how the market works.

-Linfield says two of her three children have Uniform Gift to Minors or Uniform Transfer to Minors accounts, known as UGMAs or UTMAs, the kid version of brokerage accounts, and have a ball investing in their favorite products on a shoestring budget.
+Linfield says 2 of her 3 children have Uniform Gift to Minors or Uniform Transfer to Minors accounts, known as UGMAs or UTMAs, the child version of brokerage accounts, and have a ball investing in their favorite products on a shoestring budget.

 “There are just certain stocks that kids will relate to: Hasbro, Walt Disney, McDonald’s.
 Companies that they are familiar with and they’re solid companies,” Linfield says.
 “When you’re whipping through the McDonald’s once a month and you’re munching on the fries, it’s, ‘Hey, I own that company.
 I’m not just paying money to buy the fries; they’re paying me a dividend!'”